Recycled Toilet Paper Facts 🧻 – Is It Better To Use For The People And The Environment?

 - Using a bidet – as a young adult not from Australia – or any Western countries – I find it hard to fathom cleaning yourself up using only toilet paper.
 This is where bidets can help us.
 It is a type of plumbing attachment right next to a toilet that spews water.
 A wonderful insight coming from Ms James says, “Look at it this way: If you were playing at the park with your kids, and you accidentally fell in some dog poop and got it on your arm, would you grab a piece of toilet paper, wipe it off, and go about your day?”

 - Buying a “tabo” – as a Filipino, I make sure we always have a “tabo”, or a water dipper, inside our bathrooms because I consider it as much more hygienic than using toilet rolls for cleaning up.
 Additionally, it is also a much cheaper alternative than buying so many rolls of toilet paper.
 This can also be seen as a solution in the growing toilet paper crisis.

 In a country where a "tabo" (the Filipino's version of dipper) is commonly essential, I don't believe that a violent toilet paper clash—arising from #COVID19-related panic-buying—is going to be seen in a local Filipino supermarket.

 - Purchasing reusable wipes – if you still insist on wiping when cleaning yourself, you could opt to buy reusable wipes, instead.
 You may have encountered other people saying that they use cloth wipes.
 Basically, they are wipes called “the family cloth” that can be cleaned and reused again after the initial use.
 Although for me, I do not think that this is a good practice.
-Read this and see for yourself.
+Read this article from Lifehacker on why not to use cloth based toilet papers and see for yourself.

 Recycled Toilet Paper Facts: Conclusion